Puppet’s command line

 Using Puppet code and various other data sources, Puppet Server compiles configurations for any number of Puppet agents.

-Puppet Server is a core service and has
+Puppet Server is a core service and has its own subcommand,

 puppetserver, which isn’t prefaced by the usual

-Puppet apply is a core command that manages systems without contacting a Puppet master server.
+Puppet apply is a core command that manages systems without contacting a Puppet primary server.
 Using Puppet modules and various other data sources, it compiles its own configuration catalog, and then immediately applies the catalog.

 Puppet ssl is a command for managing SSL keys and certificates for Puppet SSL clients needing to communicate with your Puppetinfrastructure.